Investors team up to find path through risky dark pools

 Designed by a team led by former Pohjola head trader Simo Puhakka, as well as ex-broker David Berney and electronic-trade specialist Keith Wright, the router is pitched as a bias-free and transparent alternative to putting trades in the hands of a broker who may have financial incentives to use certain venues.

 "You can't rely on or trust solely what your broker delivers," said Puhakka in an interview.
-"We realised we should create a better solution, a better smart order router."
+"We realized we should create a better solution, a better smart order router."

 Rather than build the technology from scratch, Puhakka partnered with data group LiquidMetrix and used execution infrastructure provided by agency broker ITG.
 Clients pay trading commissions as they would to any other regular broker.